 As discussed above, an output from the WP model is a requisite number of shifts and activities required to meet the operational demand for a period.
-This demand is then created in Quintiq (NATS rostering tool for operational ATC staff) and attached to a roster as the baseline demand for assignment.
+This demand is then reflected in Quintiq (NATS rostering tool for operational ATC staff) and attached to a roster as the baseline demand to assign supply against.